-11 I.e. a service "normally provided for remuneration that enables direct interpersonal and interactive exchange of information via electronic communications networks between a finite number of persons, whereby the persons initiating or participating in the communication determine its recipient(s) and does not include services which enable interpersonal and interactive communication merely as a minor ancillary feature that is intrinsically linked to another service" (Art.
-2 of the EECC, Ibid footnote 2)
+&lt;sup>13 I.e. a service "normally provided for remuneration that enables direct interpersonal and interactive exchange of information via electronic communications networks between a finite number of persons, whereby the persons initiating or participating in the communication determine its recipient(s) and does not include services which enable interpersonal and interactive communication merely as a minor ancillary feature that is intrinsically linked to another service" (Art.
+2 of the EECC, Ibid footnote 3)

-12 For further insights on the EECC definitions of the services, Ibid footnote 2

-Concerning the service provided, NI-ICS include messaging services13, videoconferencing services and email services.
-Table 1 presents both, the categories of service and the main functionalities/features in each category.
-While the categories are not always clear-cut (e.g., messaging services often integrate voice and video call functionalities), the categories group together similar services for similar use cases.
+&lt;sup>14 For further insights on the EECC definitions of NI-ICS, see Article 2(7), Ibid footnote 3 individual end-users or within groups of individual end-users, and end-to-end voice and video calls between two individual end-users or between a group and an individual end-user.
+Concerning the service provided, NI-ICS include messaging services, videoconferencing services and email services.
+Table 1 presents both the categories of service and the main functionalities/features in each category.
+The categories are not always clear-cut (e.g., messaging services can integrate voice and video call functionalities).
+The features presented in the table do not intend to be exhaustive, nor exclusive of a category, having the only purpose of identifying some similarities and differences among services and their usage.
+For the general definition of NI-ICS, BEREC refers to Article 2(7) EECC.

 The functionalities of the different categories may evolve over time.
-On the one hand, the scope of functions of email as a standardised service has not expanded to a significant extent so far14, and for example secure end-to-end encryption across the board is not implemented.
+On the one hand, the scope of functions of email as a standardised service and their usage have not expanded to a significant extent so far, and for example secure end-to-end encryption across the board is not implemented by all e-mail clients.
 On the other hand, messaging services were initially restricted to sending text messages, but they now offer a variety of functions such as the ability to send voice messages and pictures, end-to-end encryption, group chats and other functions.
 Videoconferencing services are focused on real-time communication among users.
-Commercial products focused on videoconferencing services are often primarily targeted at professional settings, such as work meetings or online training, and offer enhanced video calling features such as large group video calling, session recordings, screen sharing and virtual backgrounds.
+Commercial products focused on videoconferencing services are often primarily targeted at professional settings, such as work meetings or online training, and offer enhanced video calling features such as large group video calling, session recordings and screen sharing.
 In terms of functions offered, messaging and videoconferencing services may also partly overlap, since users can use functions of both service categories for similar purposes (e.g., video calling features).

 The majority of services can be used on both, computers (laptop or desktop) and mobile devices (e.g., smartphones or tablets), often by using the corresponding (native or web) applications of the service provider.

-Many NI-ICS are provided at no direct monetary cost for users15.
+Many NI-ICS are provided at no direct monetary cost for users.
 Their business model may rely on users' subscription or users' data monetisation, and subsequent targeted display advertising.
 When data are collected, they may also be used within the same provider-specific ecosystem to improve other products and services, and targeted advertising.
 Demand synergies with other (monetised) services or products, for example devices and/or operating systems, can also be a reason to provide NI-ICS.
-Further insight on the NI-ICS business models and revenues sources can be found in the BEREC Report on NI-ICS revenue indicators.16
+Further insight on the NI-ICS business models and revenues sources can be found in the BEREC Report on NI-ICS revenue indicators.

-13 The category of messaging services in this report covers only NI-ICS and therefore does not include NB-ICS like short message services (SMS) or Multimedia Messaging Service (MMS).
+&lt;sup>15 The category of messaging services in this report covers only NI-ICS and therefore does not include NB-ICS like short message services (SMS) or Multimedia Messaging Service (MMS).